oallelsefailo/milestone-duck-hunt/README.md

 2. Call the `gameOver()` function: The `gameOver()` function was called when the timer reached 0, indicating the end of the game.
 It provided a seamless transition from the gameplay to the game over screen, allowing the player to see their score and the "Game Over" message without losing the background image and scoreboard.

-The implementation of the `gameOver()` function addressed the challenge of maintaining the game's visual elements while incorporating a time limit and displaying the game's outcome.
+The implementation of the `gameOver()` function addressed the challenge of maintaining the game's visual elements while still keeping a time limit and displaying the game's outcome.

 ### Removing Ducks From Array